WE CANNOT TAKE IN BIRDS AT THE STORE but will gladly direct you to a local licensed Rehabber

 If You Found a Baby Bird

-Many birds (Crows, Mockingbirds, House Sparrows, House Hinches, Doves, etc.) leave the nest before they can fly.
+Many birds (Crows, Mockingbirds, House Sparrows, House Finches, Doves, etc.) leave the nest before they can fly.
 They are fully feathered and will start to fly within a few days.
 PLEASE LEAVE THESE BIRDS ALONE!!.
 The parents are still caring for them.
 If the baby bird has no feathers, find the nest and put the bird back in it if possible.
-Otherwise get it to a Wildlife Rehaber.
+Otherwise get it to a Wildlife Rehabber.
 DO NOT TRY TO CARE FOR THESE BIRDS YOURSELF.
 Keep wildlife wild.
-It is illegal to have a wild bird in capitivity unless you are a licenced rehabailitator.
+It is illegal to have a wild bird in captivity unless you are a licensed rehabilitator.
 People intend well but do more harm than good in attempting to care for wildlife.
 Most especially, do not feed a baby bird unless directed by a licensed rehabber.
-DO NOT FEED baby birds lettuce, milk, fruit, or honey.
+DO NOT FEED baby birds lettuce, milk, fruit, peanut butter or honey.
 This can be lethal to them.
 Baby birds, depending on the species, have specific nutrition requirements.
 Not all baby birds eat worms or seed.
-Leave it to the experts.
+Leave it to the experts!

 Get it to a rehabber!
 Do not try to care for the bird yourself.
 Cat/Dog teeth and claws introduce infection to birds during attack.
 If not treated these birds could potentially die even with the best efforts.
 Rehabilitators are prepared for this.

 Do not try to mend any injuries yourself.
-Attempted mending of injuries can do more harm than good and can cause life long damage the patient when not done correclty.
+Attempted mending of injuries can do more harm than good and can cause life long damage to the bird when not done correctly.
 Leave it to the rehabbers.

 Found a Sick Bird

 Disease is found in wild bird populations.
-Not all get sick, typically the old, young, and immune supressed birds fall ill.
+Not all get sick - typically the old, young, and immune suppressed birds fall ill.
 If you find a sick bird.
 Make sure it is not a window collision or baby bird.
 The best thing to do with a sick bird is to get it to a rehabber.
 DO NOT LET SICK BIRDS COME IN CONTACT WITH ANY CAGED BIRDS OR POULTRY.
-Some wildlife diesases can be transferred to pet birds and humans.
+Some wildlife diseases can be transferred to pet birds and humans.
 Handle with care.